Alexandra Minna Stern: Publications

 Stern has written over 50 books and articles, and contributes to popular media stories about gender, medicine, and health in venues such as The New York Times Magazine, The Daily Beast, NPR, The Washington Post, and The Guardian.

 Eugenic Nation

 Stern is the author of Eugenic Nation: Faults and Frontiers of Better Breeding in Modern America (University of California Press, 2005), which won the Arthur Viseltear Award for outstanding contribution to the history of public health by the American Public Health Association.
 Eugenic Nation is now in its second edition (University of California Press, 2015).

 Telling Genes

-Stern is also the author of Telling Genes: The Story of Genetic Counseling in America (Johns Hopkins University Press, 2012), which Choice Reviews named an Choice Outstanding Academic Titles.
+Stern is also the author of Telling Genes: The Story of Genetic Counseling in America (Johns Hopkins University Press, 2012), which Choice Reviews named a Choice Outstanding Academic Title.

 Proud Boys and the White Ethnostate

 Stern's latest book, Proud Boys and the White Ethnostate: How the Alt-Right is Warping the American Imagination (Beacon Press, 2019), applies the lenses of historical analysis, feminist studies, and critical race studies to deconstructing the core ideas of the alt-right and white nationalism.